WICG/navigation-api/security-privacy-questionnaire.md

 **Do features in this specification allow an origin some measure of control over a user agent’s native UI?**

 Importantly, no. Navigations through native UI such as the URL bar or back button do not trigger a cancelable `navigate` event.
-See also the section ["Impact on the back button and user agent UI"](./README.md#impact-on-the-back-button-and-user-agent-ui) for more discussion.
+See the abuse prevention discussion in the ["Navigation monitoring and interception"](./README.md#navigation-monitoring-and-interception) section as well as the ["Impact on the back button and user agent UI"](./README.md#impact-on-the-back-button-and-user-agent-ui) section.

 **What temporary identifiers do the features in this specification create or expose to the web?**